How to block Ads & Pop-Ups on Opera [2023 Update]

 How to Block Ads in Opera on Desktop Using AdLock

-There is no need for any extra extensions or add-ons to stop ads in Opera.
+You don’t need an extra ad blocker extension for Opera to stop ads in Opera.
 All you need is to install one ad-blocking software on your computer.
 Of course, we’re talking about AdLock.
 Follow these steps to start your ad-free web experience:

 Go to this link to download AdLock for Windows.

 Launch AdLock to start blocking advertising.
 No additional steps are needed to stop ads.
-Though, you can adjust it to meet your other requirements.
-For example, if you’re willing to see ads on a particular website, you can add its URL to AdLock Allow List.
-Open an Ad Blocking tab in the application, choose Allow List, click on Add Item name and type a URL in this format: www.example.com.
+However, you can adjust it to meet your other requirements.
+For example, if you want to see ads on a particular website, you can add its URL to the AdLock Allow List.
+Open an Ad Blocking tab in the application, choose Allow List, click on Add Item name, and type a URL in this format: www.example.com.
 Since then, AdLock will disable ads on every site except that one.

 How to Disable Ads in Opera on Android With AdLock